alien4cloud/alien4cloud.github.io/documentation/1.4.0/orchestrators/cloudify3_driver/deployment_update.md

 Updating a deployment is the operation of modifying a running topology by adding/removing/modifying nodes.
 It's a kind of hot update.

-The deployment update feature of Cloudify is documented [here][http://docs.getcloudify.org/3.4.0/manager/update-deployment/].
+The deployment update feature of Cloudify is documented [here](http://docs.getcloudify.org/3.4.0/manager/update-deployment/).

 Obviously, we are not talking about some kind of magic here: when you upgrade a deployment, Cloudify will compare both topologies and will try to discover the way to go from the original to the updated one (add nodes that need to be added, remove thoses that need to be removed ...).

 You can:

 - add nodes
 - add relationships
 - changes properties (note that the node is not reinstalled when a property is updated, so the modification of a property will only impact added relationships that eventually refer to this updated property).
+- rename nodes
 - remove nodes
 - remove relationships